sailabtest/flights-search/README.md

   - Insert the data into the table from file: `./database/db_insert.sql`

 3. Run & install the project parts
     - Frontend:
       - `cd frontend && npm i`
       - Run the project `npm run dev`
     - Backend:
       - From the projects root folder `flight-search-project` go to backend folder `cd backend`
       - Run `npm i` then `npm run start:dev`

 4. Access the frontend react app in browser with: `http://localhost:5173`
 5. Access the backend node app (apollo server) in browser with: `http://localhost:4000/`
     - To view an example image of the sandbox with relevant queries, click the image: `./backend/graphql-sandbox-screenshot.JPG`

-# NOTE
-- Redis should be running or otherwise install and run redis or see future improvement for details to run it in the docker environment.
+6. Redis should be running or otherwise install and run redis or see future improvement for details to run it in the docker environment.

-## Architecture Overview ##
+# Architecture Overview #
 The Flight Search application uses the following components on each section of the project.

-# Frontend
+## Frontend
   - `React` framework used to provide UI to the application for showing the flight search form and the search results
 	- `Appolo Client` to communicate with the Appolo Server on the backend

-# Backend API
+## Backend API
   - `Node JS` with `Typescript` used for better code quality and project maintainability
 	- `Apollo Server` has been used to handle the Apollo Client requests

-# Database
+## Database
   - `PostgreSql` Database used to store flight details
 	- The PostgreSQL uses the following single table, however in future further tables can also be added to the database.
   ```sql